Robert Cox (journalist)

-Robert J. Cox (born December 4, 1933) also known as Bob Cox, is a British journalist who became editor and publisher of the Buenos Aires Herald, an English-language daily newspaper in Argentina.
+Robert J. Cox, OBE (born December 4, 1933) also known as Bob Cox, is a British journalist who became editor and publisher of the Buenos Aires Herald, an English-language daily newspaper in Argentina.
 Cox became famous for his criticism of the military dictatorship (1976–1983).
 He was detained and jailed, then released after a day.
 During this time, he received multiple threats against his family.
 When one of the threats included very detailed information about his then 13-year-old son, he desisted from his work; the family left Argentina in 1979.
 He moved to Charleston, South Carolina, where he became an editor of The Post and Courier, owned by the same publishing company that owned the Buenos Aires Herald.
 In 2005, the Buenos Aires legislature recognized Cox for his valor during the dictatorship.

 Biography

 Robert Cox arrived in Argentina in 1959, and was soon hired as a copy editor by the Buenos Aires Herald, the English-language newspaper of Argentina's English-speaking community.
 He later married Maud Daverio, an Argentine national.
 His influence in the newspaper was vast, having them change their design and reach, from a small community-oriented newspaper, to a respected national daily.
 He was promoted to publisher in 1968.
 Under his direction, the newspaper moved in 1975 to a building with printing plant at 455 Azopardo Street, which remained the newspaper's offices for 34 years.

 Cox had married into a wealthy family, and lived a privileged life; his social circle included elite families and military figures.
 Initially, he sympathised with the junta because of social connections, threats from the leftist guerrillas, and an expected end to repression of Isabel Perón's government.
 But he and his newspaper reported clearly and often on the dirty war's atrocities, and editorialised about them, despite the junta's prohibitions.

 At his initiative, the Buenos Aires Herald was the first media outlet in Argentina to report that the de facto government was kidnapping people and making them "disappear".
 As a reporter, Cox went to the public meetings by the Mothers of the Plaza de Mayo and, also personally checked that the military authorities were using the crematories at the Chacarita Cemetery to incinerate the bodies of the "disappeared".